 Three mornings a week, children will head to Sand Springs for swimming; two mornings a week, they’ll hike or participate in other outdoor adventures.
 Afternoons include a mix of planned activities and free play.
 Activities will be carefully balanced to nurture the campers’ imaginations, artistic abilities, and active bodies.
 All activities will make full use of our glorious, 20-acre campus.

-For this age group, five weeks of the twelve will include special themes:
+For this age group, five weeks of the eleven will include special themes:

 Week of July 16: Everything Under the Sun Art Camp with artist and art instructor Karl Mullen.
 A week-long exploration of drawing, painting, and sculpture, using nature and recycled materials.